arnaud39/azure_hackathon/README.md

 From the main project directory, `pip install -r WeAreEngineers/requirements.txt`

 # How To Run
-From the main project directory, execute `python3 run.py`
+From the main project directory, execute `python run.py`